 - Severe itching

-Repeated heroin use damages most of the major organ systems of the body.
+Over time, repeated heroin use damages the body.
 Some of the changes heroin causes in the body and brain may be permanent.
 When heroin is used, the bloodstream carries it to every major organ, including the lungs, heart, liver and kidneys.
 Drug use may weaken the heart, leading to heart failure.
 The liver and kidneys process every substance that enters the body, and repeated exposure to heroin can do permanent damage to these organs, even leading to cirrhosis.

 - Brain damage, which may be permanent